This post may contain affiliate links. Please see my disclosure policy for more details.

 Old Parliament House

-You’ll pass this on the way to Parliament House if you’re walking; it’s the big, grand white building with surrounding gardens.
+Old Parliament House is a big, grand white building with surrounding gardens.
+You’ll pass it if you’re walking to Parliament House from the city.
 You can explore inside for a $2 donation.

 National Gallery of Australia

-I’d allow about an hour in the National Gallery of Australia if you’re an art lover.
+I’d allow about an hour in Canberra’s National Gallery of Australia if you’re an art lover.
 It’s free to enter and has many different exhibitions on.